Camp Cope: 2021–2023: Running with the Hurricane and disbandment

 In November 2021, Camp Cope released the single "Blue", which Rolling Stone highlighted as a "Song You Need to Know".
-On 19 January 2022, the band announced their third album, Running With the Hurricane, would be released on 25 March 2022.
-The title single "Running with the Hurricane" was released on 20 January 2022 via Poison City Records.
-Both the album and title track are named after the song ‘Running With The Hurricane’ by the Australian folk group Redgum, whose member Hugh McDonald is the late father of vocalist Georgia McDonald.
-On Instagram, McDonald stated "My dad had a song of the same name, I didn’t like the song to be honest, but the title buried its way into my soul and it felt like my life had been boiled down and summarised by those four words".
+On 19 January 2022, the band announced their third album, Running with the Hurricane, would be released on 25 March 2022.
+The title single "Running with the Hurricane" was released on 21 January 2022.
+Both the album and title track are named after the song "Running with the Hurricane" by the Australian folk group Redgum, whose member Hugh McDonald was the late father of Maq.
+On Instagram, Maq stated: "I didn't like the [Redgum] song to be honest, but the title buried its way into my soul and it felt like my life had been boiled down and summarised by those four words".

-In February 2023, the band announced a Melbourne show as part of Brunswick Music Festival – while also announcing that it would be their last hometown show, and that the band would be dissolving.
+In February 2023, the band announced a Melbourne show as part of Brunswick Music Festival while also simultaneously announcing that it would be their last hometown show, and that the band would be dissolving.
+In June 2023, the band confirmed their final show at the Sydney Opera House concert hall which took place on October 13, 2023.

 Other ventures

 Side projects

-All members of Camp Cope have been involved in other bands.
+All members of Camp Cope have been involved in projects with other artists.

 Hellmrich performs solo under the moniker of Kelso.
 Previous collaborators on the project have included Gab Strum of Japanese Wallpaper and Xavier Rubetzki Noonan of Self Talk.
 Self-described as 'cute weird songs for cute weird people', Kelso has released several singles as well as an EP, Always a Godmother, Never a God.

 McDonald, under the moniker of Georgia Maq, released two solo acoustic EPs: Friends and Bowlers Run in 2013, and With a Q in 2014.
 A song from With a Q, "Footscray Station," was recorded by Camp Cope as the B-side to the single "Keep Growing".
 McDonald also released a split seven-inch with Spencer Scott in 2015.
 On 5 December 2019, McDonald released her debut solo album Pleaser, a pop record which she described as "Paul Westerberg meets Robyn".
 In 2021, McDonald said on the Creative Detour podcast that she is working on new solo material with no release date set.
-"I feel good about what I’m producing," she said.
+"I feel good about what I'm producing," she said.
 "I feel like I can produce things myself.
 In a really fun and cool way.
 Now I can kind of tell the difference a bit more between like Camp Cope songs and Georgia Maq songs."

 Away from her solo career, McDonald was the vocalist for punk band Würst Nürse, and appeared on their debut EP Hot Hot Hot.
 She left the band in November 2018 after several vocal surgeries.
 McDonald was also briefly a member of Melbourne indie rock band Employment.

-Thompson plays drums in Melbourne indie rock band TV Haze, which has released three albums since 2016.
+Thompson played drums in Melbourne indie rock band TV Haze, which has released three albums since 2016.